freedomsponsors/fundingwiki/README.md

 # About name

-Djangology is a jazz standard compositions made by [Django Reinhardt](http://en.wikipedia.org/wiki/Django_Reinhardt) who is the original guitarrist from the Django framework get [the name](http://www.djangobook.com/en/2.0/chapter01.html#django-s-history).
+Djangology is a classic jazz composition co-written by guitarist [Django Reinhardt](http://en.wikipedia.org/wiki/Django_Reinhardt) —the original guitarist after whom the [Django framework](https://www.djangoproject.com/) is named— and “Vue-linist” [Stéphane Grappelli](https://en.wikipedia.org/wiki/St%C3%A9phane_Grappelli), in a nod to the elegant harmony between Django and [Vue.js](https://vuejs.org/) JavaScript framework.
+Just as Grappelli’s violin added depth and interplay to Django’s music, Vue brings reactivity and grace to this very application.
+Together, they swing.

 # Thanks